-Michael Burns is in his ninth season with the New England Revolution, and his second as the team’s General Manager.
-He was promoted to his new role in November 2011 after four seasons as the team’s Vice President of Player Personnel.
+Michael Burns is in his 13th season with the New England Revolution and his sixth as the team’s General Manager.
+He was promoted to his current role in November 2011 after four seasons as the club’s Vice President of Player Personnel.

-As General Manager, Burns leads all aspects of the club’s soccer operations, which includes oversight of the coaching staff, player acquisitions and scouting, in addition continuing his oversight of the youth development program and the team’s operations and management.
+As General Manager, Burns leads all aspects of the club’s soccer operations, which includes oversight of the coaching staff, player acquisitions and scouting, the youth development program, and the team’s day-to-day operations and management.

-A true New England soccer legend, Burns was born and raised in nearby Marlborough, and was the Massachusetts High School Player of the Year in 1987 following his senior season at Marlborough High School.
-After a standout career at Hartwick College (1988-91), Burns became a regular for the U.S. National Team, earning 75 caps and starting two games for the U.S. in the 1998 FIFA World Cup.
+A mainstay in New England soccer circles, Burns was born and raised in nearby Marlborough, Mass., and was named Massachusetts High School Player of the Year in 1987.
+After a standout career at Hartwick College (1988-91), Burns became a regular for the U.S. Men’s National Team, earning 75 caps including two starts for the USMNT in the 1998 FIFA World Cup.
 He was also a member of the 1994 U.S. World Cup squad.

 Burns was allocated to the Revolution in 1995 at the inception of MLS and he played for – and captained – New England from 1996 to 2000, before finishing his playing career with the San Jose Earthquakes (2000) and the Kansas City Wizards (2001-02).
-Overall, he made 169 appearances, scoring three goals and adding 21 assists.
+Overall, he made 169 appearances, scored three goals, and totaled 21 assists.
 Burns also played for Viborg in the Super League in Denmark in 1995 before joining MLS.

-In addition to his day-to-day duties with the Revolution, Burns serves on U.S. Soccer’s Referee Committee, MLS’ Technical Committee, MLS’ Combine Committee and MLS’ working group on officiating.
-Prior to returning to the Revolution in a management capacity, Burns served on the MLS Disciplinary Committee, and was also a member of U.S. Soccer’s Board of Directors and the U.S. Soccer Athlete Counsel.
+In addition to his day-to-day duties with the Revolution, Burns serves on MLS’ Technical Committee and its Combine Committee.
+Prior to returning to the Revolution in a management capacity, Burns served on the MLS Disciplinary Committee and was also a member of U.S. Soccer’s Board of Directors and the U.S. Soccer Athlete Counsel.